static-web-server/static-web-server/docs/content/migration.md

 !!! tip "Tip"
     It is always worth recommending that you test a major server version upgrade like this first with your application(s) in a development environment or similar.

-Please have in mind the following changes in `v2`:
+Please keep in mind the following changes in `v2`:

 - The server now supports only a root directory path (via `--root` or its equivalent env) so an assets path option is no longer required.
 - Cache-control headers are arbitrarily applied to assets.
 See [control headers examples](./features/cache-control-headers.md) for more details.